What Is ANSI/ESD S20.20 and Does Your Facility Comply?

 The standard exists because ESD damage is largely invisible until it isn't.
 Today's components can be damaged by discharges as low as 30 volts — well below the 3,000 volts a person needs to feel a static shock.
 That gap is where the problem lives.
 Components pass incoming inspection, make it through assembly, and fail in the field.
 The standard is built around closing that gap systematically.

-The most current version, ANSI/ESD S20.20-2021, was updated alongside ESD TR20.20-2025 — a companion handbook that was completely rewritten last year.
+The most current version, ANSI/ESD S20.20-2021, was updated alongside ESD TR20.20-2025 — a companion handbook that was completely rewritten.
 If your program was built against an earlier version, it's worth a review.

 What the Standard Actually Requires